Year 2: 2EW, 2HP, 2LS

 Welcome to Year 2

 We are very excited to welcome the new cohort of fresh face and ready–to-learn year 2 children into school this September.
 We are so proud of how they have settled into their new classes and of their ability to adapt to a new timetable.
-We have spent a great amount of time settling into our new classrooms, discovering more about our new peers and beginning our first topic.
+We have spent a great amount of time settling into our new classrooms, learning the new routines of school and beginning our first topic.

 This half term we will be exploring how to recycle and reduce our use of plastic – particularly in relation to keeping our seas clean.
 Our main text is ‘Somebody Swallowed Stanley’ by Sarah Roberts.
 This text explores the impact of plastic waste on the creatures in our oceans.